Looking for a luxury stay in the heart of the UAE capital? St Regis Abu Dhabi and the Nation Riviera Beach Club might just be your answer

 And what a room!
 We stayed in a junior suite with attached double bed superior room through a small corridor.
 For once accommodation where all 5 of us could fit comfortably – the struggle is real.

 Our junior suite has a corner view over Abu Dhabi Marina and down the length of the Corniche.
-There are separate living and sleeping areas and a stand alone bath with a truly spectacular view.
+There are separate living and sleeping areas and a stand-alone bath with a truly spectacular waterfront view.
 Almost too smart for itself were some of the electronics.
 We eventually worked out the electric curtains but the bathroom entertainment system was slightly baffling!

 Next door, the kids had two queen sized beds with a decent sized living space; huge bathroom and just a small hallway separating our rooms.
 Undoubtedly the highlight for the Globetrotters was being able to have a bubble bath while watching TV, before slipping into their kid-sized robes and slippers.
 They also had little kids packs waiting for them on arrival – with rubbery duckies for the bath!
 They honestly felt like royalty.